MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     Write a business plan for "Contoso Cleaning" based on the information in this document.
 Include an executive summary, market overview, and financial projections.
     ```

-1. Review the response, and under the output use the **Copy** (&#128461;) icon to copy it to the clipboard.
-Then select all of the text in the **Business Ideas.docx** document and paste the copied text into the document to replace it.
-Finally, tidy up the pasted text by replacing the initial text in the response (in which Copilot acknowledged the instruction) with a heading for your cleaning company name.
+1. Review the response.
+Then in the Microsoft Word pane, in the **File** menu, create a new blank document.
+Close the **Designer** pane if it opens and change the name of the new document from *Document* to `Business Plan`.
+1. In the **Business Plan** document, add a heading with your chosen name for your cleaning company.
+Then copy the buisness plan that was generated in the Copilot pane and paste it into the document.
 You should end up with a business plan document, similar to this:

     ![Screenshot of a Word document with a Copilot-generated business plan.](./media/generative-ai/generated-content.png)